magejosh/wizards-choice/docs/spellEffects_review.md

 ---

 **Conclusion:**
-Only a subset of the dropdown spell effects are actually hooked up in the combat code.
-The rest are either placeholders or only referenced in equipment or AI logic, not as spell effects.
-If you want to add support for any of the unimplemented types, new logic will need to be added to the combat resolution and effect processing code.
+Only a subset of the dropdown spell effects are actually hooked up in the combat code. `summon` is now functional but effects like `control`, `mana_drain`, `stun`, and `silence` remain unimplemented.
+Adding them will require new logic in `spellExecutor.ts` and `effectsProcessor.ts` as outlined in `docs/spell_effects_refactor_plan.md`.

 Let me know if you want a breakdown of how to implement any of the missing effect types, or if you want this summary added to documentation.